Ten Lost Tribes: Japanese people

 Some writers have speculated that the Japanese people may be the direct descendants of some of the Ten Lost Tribes.
 Parfitt writes that "the spread of the fantasy of Israelite origin ... forms a consistent feature of the Western colonial enterprise. ...
 It is in fact in Japan that we can trace the most remarkable evolution in the Pacific of an imagined Judaic past.
 As elsewhere in the world, the theory that aspects of the country were to be explained via an Israelite model was introduced by Western agents."

 In 1878, Scottish immigrant to Japan Nicholas McLeod self-published Epitome of the Ancient History of Japan.
-McLeod drew correlations between his observations of Japan and the fulfillment of biblical prophecy: The civilized race of the Aa.
-Inus,[sic: read Ainus] the Tokugawa and the Machi No Hito of the large towns, by dwelling in the tent or tabernacle shaped houses first erected by Jin Mu Tenno, have fulfilled Noah's prophecy regarding Japhet, "He shall dwell in the tents of Shem."
+McLeod drew correlations between his observations of Japan and the fulfillment of biblical prophecy: The civilized race of the Ainus,[sic: read Ainus] the Tokugawa and the Machi No Hito of the large towns, by dwelling in the tent or tabernacle shaped houses first erected by Jin Mu Tenno, have fulfilled Noah's prophecy regarding Japheth, "He shall dwell in the tents of Shem."

 Jon Entine emphasizes the fact that DNA evidence shows that there are no genetic links between Japanese and Israelite people.

 Lemba people

 The Lemba people (Vhalemba) of Southern Africa claim to be the descendants of several Jewish men who traveled from what is now Yemen to Africa in search of gold, where they took wives and established new communities.
 They specifically adhere to religious practices which are similar to those which exist in Judaism and they also have a tradition of being a migrant people, with clues which point to their origin in either West Asia or North Africa.
 According to the oral history of the Lemba, their ancestors were Jews who came from a place called Sena several hundred years ago and settled in East Africa.
 Sena is an abandoned ancient town in Yemen, located in the eastern Hadramaut valley, which history indicates was inhabited by Jews in past centuries.
 Some research suggests that "Sena" may refer to Wadi Masilah (near Sayhut) in Yemen, often called Sena, or alternatively to the city of Sana'a, which is also located in Yemen.

+DNA tests have not supported their claims of a Jewish heritage.